Tag Archive for: API

 Do you want to benefit from APIs without worrying about what they are and how they work?
 We can do that for you!
-APIworx build and manage customized API solutions and integrations, so you can operate seamlessly in the cloud.
+APIworx builds and manages customized API solutions and integrations so that you can operate seamlessly in the cloud.
 Check out a few of our integrations here.
 If your application isn’t listed, don’t worry!
 We can build and manage it for you using our cloud-based API framework.

-But, how do you make money from APIs and how should you price them to get the best return?
-There are three ways to monetize APIs:
+How do you make money from APIs, and how should you price them to get the best return?

-- Data Collection.
 This is Facebook’s preferred method.
-It involves collecting of data from third party applications to use in your advertising efforts or your own products.
+It involves collecting data from third-party applications to use in your advertising efforts or your products.

-- Product Adoption.
-It allows developers to build custom integrations that increase the value of products and keep the users locked-in.
+It allows developers to build custom integrations that increase the value of products and keep the users locked in.

-The Developer Usage model has three pricing models, so you need to think carefully and choose wisely.
-The first models is Pay-as-you-Go, which simply means that you pay per API call.
-Fixed quota means you pay for a fixed number of calls per month and you are not allowed to exceed.
+That is the most obvious way to monetize APIs.
+You charge developers for API calls.
+Likewise, the Developer Usage model has three pricing models, so you need to think carefully and choose wisely.
+The first model is Pay-as-you-Go, which means that you pay per API call.
+Fixed quota means you pay for a fixed number of calls per month, and you are not allowed to exceed.
 Lastly, the Overage model is like the previous model.
 However, it allows developers to exceed their call limit in exchange for a small overage fee.

 Of course, how much you should charge per plan depends on your business.
 Just consider these three C’s when pricing:

 Much of the changes that take place in the world of software hinges on APIs (Application Programming Interfaces).
-They have been a hot topic among developers, but only a few people are acquainted on what they are and where they’re from.
-Although, we interact with APIs every day, many still underestimate its impact on web applications.
+They have been a hot topic among developers, but only a few people are acquainted with what they are and where they’re from.
+Although, we interact with APIs every day, many still underestimate their impact on web applications.
 Here’s a brief API history to better understand their uses.

 The earliest uses of APIs were associated with three origin stories: